ToussaintJ/teklid-github-pages/_posts/2022-04-01-database-indexing.md

 Enter the scribe's chamber, where the B-Tree enchantment is cast.
 B-Trees, like the magical quills of old, arrange data in a structured hierarchy.
 With each stroke of the quill, they balance and optimize data access, ensuring efficient retrievals.

 ![B-Tree Enchantment](/assets/images/btree_enchantment.png)
-Generate the image of a mystical quill writing on a scroll, transforming it into a B-Tree.

 ## Sorting Elixirs: Clustered Index Potions